|

 This course will be structured around the techniques of hand building.
 Beginning with pinch pots, using coils for coil building forms.
 Projects will encourage you to think outside the box so that you will have the ability to experiment with sizes and shapes.

 Supplies: Basic ceramic art tool kit, 25 lbs. of clay, and flash drive/thumb drive for storing visual examples.
-Supplies can be purchased thorugh the Superstition Mtn.
+Supplies can be purchased through the Superstition Mtn.
 Campus Bookstore.
 To inquire about cost of supplies or to verify if items are in stock please call the bookstore at: (480) 677-7709.
 Supplies can also be purchased through an alternate local art supplier or craft store.
 (Supplies are not included in the cost of the course, student is responsible for purchasing and bringing supplies needed for the course)

 Recommended Texts: “Handbuilt Ceramics”: by Kathy Triplett.( ISBN.
 1-887374-29-9); “ Hands in Clay”: by Charlotte F. Speight ;(ISBN 0-88284-080-0), “Hand-Formed Ceramics”; by RICHARD ZAKIN.
 (ISBN.
 0-8019-8505-6) (no text are required).